Did you know that, in the United States, more people die by suicide each year than by homicide?

-“Today most people with depression respond positively to treatment, which is usually a combination of psychotherapy and medications.
-In more severe cases, electroconvulsive therapy is an option,” said Dr. Liptzin.
+"Today most people with depression respond positively to treatment, which is usually a combination of psychotherapy and medications.
+In more severe cases, electroconvulsive therapy is an option," Dr. Liptzin said.

 In the adolescent and young adult population, suicide is a significant public health problem.
 Dr. Barry Sarvet, vice chair of the Department of Psychiatry, Baystate Health, and chief, Child Psychiatry, noted that it is important for parents and caring adults to learn how to recognize depression in teenagers.

 "In teenagers, depression is often complicated by disciplinary problems, school underachievement, interpersonal conflict, and drug and alcohol problems.
 It takes a great deal of understanding and compassion to notice the depressed person in the middle of all of this, who may be at serious risk for suicide," said Dr. Sarvet, who also serves as president of the Board of Directors of the Western Massachusetts Chapter of the American Foundation for Suicide Prevention.

 He noted that although it is hard for many to take the first step, depression is a very treatable condition, and the vast majority of patients recover very well with proper treatment.

 It’s estimated that more than five million people in the United States have been directly affected by a suicide.